talkkonnect/talkkonnect/sample-configs/README.md

 # talKKonnect sample xml configuration files

-## This Readme file describes the various tested hardware scenarios and provides a corresponding sample configuration xml template
+### This Readme file describes the various tested hardware scenarios and provides a corresponding sample configuration xml template

 ---
 ### talkkonnect is tested and works on the following patforms

 * Raspberry Pi 3 and 3B+
-* Raspnerry Pi A+
+* Raspberry Pi A+
 * Orange Pi Zero
 * x86 Linux PC/VM
 ---